33 Unique Things to Do in Mammoth Lakes this Summer

 1. Hike in the Mammoth Lakes Basin

 With countless trails, Mammoth Lakes is a top hiking destination.
-There are hikes for adventurers of all abilities in the region and the Mammoth Lakes Basin has a few trailheads.
+The region offers hikes for adventurers of all abilities, and the Mammoth Lakes Basin has quite a few trailheads.
 Hike the short but strenuous Crystal Lake Trail to see the alpine lake, or hike the Mammoth Rock Trail for mountain and valley views.

 2. Ride the Mammoth Bike Park